 The map zooms out to a regional scale and the symbols do not display on the map.

-- In the map scale box in the lower left corner of the map view, click the drop-down arrow and click 1:500,000.
+- In the map scale box at the bottom of the map view, click the drop-down arrow and click 1:500,000.

 The layer displays and the features appear at their minimum size.